 |Model/Size||MONO LINE CAPACITY (lb/YD)||WEIGHT (OZ)||BEARINGS||GEAR RATIO||MAX DRAG (LB)|

-1000 / 2000 size: The 1000 and 2000 size reels feature the same frame but a different spool and gear ratio.
+1000 / 2000 size: The 1000 and 2000-size reels feature the same frame but a different spool and gear ratio.
 They both virtually weigh the same.
-The larger spool on the 2000 does improve line management slightly, but it does require much more line to full it to capacity.
+The larger spool on the 2000 does improve line management slightly, but it does require much more line to fill it to capacity.
 They are both excellent options for trout fishing.

 2500: The 2500 size Vanford is getting a bit large for trout, but it is still serviceable.
 Compared with the smaller sizes it is quite heavy, but compared with much of the competition it is still very light.
 If you need more line capacity, or often target bigger trout such as steelhead then consider the 2500 size Vanford.

 Frequently Asked Questions About Trout Spinning Reels